dimanech/atlas-guide/README.md

 #### Complete Atlas generation

 Due to time efforts reports not generated in regular flow.
-To generate reports you need to call `npm atlas-guide --build-all` or in JS:
+To generate reports you need to call `npm atlas-guide --build` or in JS:

 ```js